What Is Lint Code? And Why Is Linting Important?

 Pro: Lint checks against best practice and code style guideline violations.

 Con: Lint programming identifies violations of best practices.
-But it doesn’t teach people best practices.
+But it doesn’t teach people best coding practices.
 Developers can use Lint to improve their code, but they might not be able to replicate the best practice.

 Pro: Lint is inexpensive.